VOLTTRON/volttron/scripts/scalability-testing/multilistener/README.md

 ## Other notes and tips

 If running a large number of different configurations, working with the configuration store in the normal/supported way is quite slow (each interaction requires client/server interactions and were casually observed to take about a second).
-I therefore found it more useful to directly modify the configuration store's json file directly by:
+An alternate way is to directly modify the configuration store's json file directly by:
 1. stop the platform
 2. modify the `VOLTTRON_HOME/configuration_store/<agent.identity>.store` file
 3. restart the platform

-For step 2, I would often use an extended bash command unless the number of interactions was quite large.
+For step 2, an extended bash command can be used unless the number of interactions was quite large.
 This isn't the most efficient, but was very quick to write/modify as needed; a par of examples follow.
 For adding new devices:
 ```sh